Chgv99/Scheduler/README.md

 1. Alarms (recurrent reminders)
 2. Delete reminders and alarms
-3. More settings for reminders (e.g. to specify the amount of time left rather than the date and time)
+3. More settings for reminders (e.g. to specify the amount of time left rather than the date and time, to allow more date formats like YYYY-MM-DD)
 4. Server configuration for server roles with permissions (now available for server creator only)
 5. Multiple broadcast channels
 6. Assign different time zones for the multiple broadcast channels (if you have a friend in a different time zone this will be very helpful :smile:)